Updated: 3 days ago

 There's no cost up front to a clinic for the extra service, we take a small percentage of any money we save the clinic as a fee.

 Aside from saving your time, freeing up clinic staff, avoiding bad PR and reducing or eliminating cash refunds; we've often found patients actually posting good reviews, instead of the bad they'd threatened, as they've been handled throughout by well trained, independent customer satisfaction professionals.

 In the rare event we're unsuccessful though, we take no fee.
 Simple.

 For us, loss mitigation comes in many forms.
 It can be a letter sent from our partner solicitors, or an application to a review site to have negative comments removed should they seek to "manipulate" an outcome or don't "represent the true experience" of the reviewer.

 We start with a scripted customer service call to the former patient/reviewer which allows them the opportunity to talk through their feelings, independently, along with why specifically they feel they're entitled to a refund, additional surgery, or some form of compensation.
 We listen and we empathise.

 During conversations we gently remind them they have signed extensive paperwork with many disclaimers suggesting there are no guarantees of a particular outcome regarding any form of surgery and that surgery carries a degree of risk.

-"What's the true cost to me of every refund request or bad review?”
+"What's the true cost to me of every refund request or bad online review?”